Final report for ENE17-146

 25 agricultural service providers will teach at least 600 New England farmers (growing on at least 10,000 acres) to accurately and safely apply manure, fertilizer, and/or pesticides through practical calibration education and appropriately-scaled precision agriculture.
 At least 450 of the farmers reached will improve their calibration and application

 The number of new and small farmers in New England continues to grow, and many of these farmers lack formal on-farm training.
-Equipment calibration expertise is also limited among agricultural service providers, and training opportunities in the region have been limited.
-This project will expand the pool of agricultural service providers with the knowledge and skills to calibrate pesticide and nutrient application equipment,who will then be well prepared to teach and advice farmers in need of support.
+Equipment calibration expertise is also limited among agricultural service providers, and training opportunities in the region has been limited.
+This project expanded the pool of agricultural service providers with the knowledge and skills to calibrate pesticide and nutrient application equipment.
+They are now well prepared to teach and advise farmers in need of support.

-The cornerstone of this project is to give agricultural service providers hands-on practice operating and calibrating the nutrient and pesticide application equipment.
-Two, 2-day trainings will be given, one focusing on nutrient application equipment the other on pesticide application equipment.
-Webinars will provide the theoretical background to support the hands-on activities.
-Three webinars will be offered each year, some prior to the hands-on training, some afterwards.
-Educational resources to support participants’ activities will include a compilation of print, electronic, and video resources, calibration kits, and personal protective equipment.
-The participants will then be able to offer a variety of educational programs to farmers, from one-on-one or small group calibration to larger group discussion or lecture.
-The final aspect of this project is follow-up and assistance, which will be the activity in the third and final year of the project.
-In the third year, the project director will track participants’ delivery of this material to farmers (the final beneficiaries) and will provide suggestions and guidance for educational programs.
+The cornerstone of this project was giving agricultural service providers hands-on practice operating and calibrating the nutrient and pesticide application equipment.
+Two, 2-day trainings were given, one focusing on nutrient application equipment the other on pesticide application equipment.
+Webinars provided the theoretical background to support the hands-on activities.
+A total of five webinars were offered prior to the hands-on trainings.
+Educational resources to support participants’ activities included a compilation of print, electronic, and video resources, calibration kits, and personal protective equipment.
+The participants then offered a variety of educational programs to farmers, from one-on-one or small group calibration to larger group discussion or lecture.
+In the final years of this project, the project director tracked participants’ delivery of this material to farmers (the final beneficiaries) and provided suggestions and guidance for educational programs.

 13 service providers submitted applications for the nutrient application portion of the training.
 (Extension—8, NRCS—3, Soil and Water Conservation District—1, non-profit—1.
 From ME (6), NH (2), VT (2), CT (1), MA (2)) Two applicants were only interested in the sprayer calibration portion of the training.
 Two others were unable to attend due to other obligations.
 The full project includes another phase of recruiting.